Demystifying Financial Advisors, Ep #252

 2. CFA: This is short for “Certified Financial Analyst,” which is a difficult designation to achieve.
 These are experts in investing.

-3. CPA: This is short for “Certified Public Accountant,” who are experts in taxes.
+3. CPA: This is short for “Certified Public Accountant,” these are experts in taxes.

 There are hundreds of other designations.
-But if you’re looking for letters, look for one of these three.
+But if you are looking for letters, look for one of these three.
 If you want someone who can help advise you on investments, taxes, retirement, insurance, etc. you want a CFP.

 How do fee-only financial advisors charge for their services?
 Learn how it works in this episode of Best in Wealth! #FinancialPlanning #RetirementPlanning #WealthManagement Click To Tweet